 Shop 119, Po Tat Shopping Centre, Po Tat Estate, Sau Mau Ping, Kwun Tong, Kowloon

 Tai Po-Human Health Medical Centre (Tai Po Plaza)

 Shop 34A, Level 1, Tai Po Plaza, 1 On Tai Road, Tai Po, New Territories

-- This service is not applicable for Vaccination Subsidy Scheme (VSS).
-Starting from 6 October, 2021, eligible persons of VSS can receive Flu vaccine free of charge at Human Health Medical Centres directly.
+-This service is not applicable for Vaccination Subsidy Scheme (VSS).
+Eligible persons of VSS can receive Flu vaccine free of charge at Human Health Medical Centres directly.

 -If customer is pregnant or breastfeeding, have a weakened immune system, and are receiving medications (such as chemotherapy, steroids, etc.), he/she should consult doctor first and accept injections under guidance.

 -People who are taking drugs but not sure whether it is appropriate to accept the vaccine, it is recommended to consult the doctor or bring the relevant drugs to the health professionals for examination on the day of injection before deciding whether it is suitable for injection.